eBookFoodie Year One

 In 2019, I had over a thousand views on eBookFoodie from 25 countries!
-Not bad for a novice blogger, nervous Twitterer, paranoid Pintrest-er and a home cook!
+Not bad for a novice blogger, nervous Twitterer, paranoid Pinterest-er, and home cook!
 I learned that you all love Instant Pot, air fryer, cast iron cooking, and soup recipes and you especially love Salmon Cakes!
 I was surprised by some of my most visited posts.
 For example, for a long time, my most popular post didn’t even have a recipe included when first posted.
-It was inspired by a book about Friendship, relationships, coping with loss due to suicide, self discovery and soup.
+It was inspired by a book about Friendship, relationships, coping with loss due to suicide, self-discovery, and soup.

-This blog has changed some since it’s inception but it’s still a blog with an identity crisis… is it a book blog or is it a food blog.
+This blog has changed some since its inception but it’s still a blog with an identity crisis… is it a book blog or is it a food blog?
 I guess it’s still a little of both!
-But I do know there is no way I can blog, do my day job and hope to potentially offer cook book ebook design to you.
+But I do know there is no way I can blog, or do my day job, and hope to potentially offer cookbook ebook design to you.
 Ebook design takes a lot of time and energy.
 I’ll put that idea on the back burner, maybe for 2021?

 What else has changed since I started eBookFoodie?